-Council's investment advisor must be approved by the General Manager and licensed by the Australian Securities and Investment Commission.
-The advisor must be an independent person who has no actual or potential conflict of interest in relation to investment products being recommended and is free to choose the most appropriate product within the terms and conditions of this Investment Policy.

-The independent advisor is required to provide written confirmation that they do not have any actual or potential conflicts of interest in relation to the investments they are recommending or reviewing, including that they are not receiving any commissions or other benefits in relation to the investments being recommended or reviewed.
-An exception applies where any commission is fully remunerated to Council.
-The advisor shall also assist Council to ensure that the commercial terms on which Council is offered investments by banks, fund managers, issuers and brokers are fair and reasonable.
+- 5.11.1 Council's investment advisor must be approved by the General Manager and licensed by the Australian Securities and Investment Commission.
+The advisor must be an independent person who has no actual or potential conflict of interest in relation to investment products being recommended and is free to choose the most appropriate product within the terms and conditions of the Policy. - 5.11.2 The independent advisor is required to provide written confirmation that they do not have any actual or potential conflicts of interest in relation to the investments they are recommending or reviewing, including that they are not receiving any commissions or other benefits in relation to the investments being recommended or reviewed.